How AI Will Fuel Next-Gen Merchandising Decision Support Systems

 Category Management Hierarchical Evolution

 Aligning assortment merchandising strategies with consumer purchase behavior and responding to change in a timely manner has been the holy grail of the category management industry for many years.
 At the same time, traditional merchandising solutions have remained relatively unchanged since the 1980s, putting more pressure on the existing solutions and the human decision-making process.
 However, current solutions and processes rely on outdated industry conventions and human constructs or assumptions.
 They also can not process ever-growing datasets and merchandising rules.
-This means the ability to translate outside assortment/category trends and insights into tangible, value add business action is extremely difficult.
+Translating outside assortment/category trends and insights into tangible, value add business action is extremely difficult.
 This, in turn, makes trend analysis, category assessment, assortment optimization, planogram development, and optimizing the shopper's experience at any retail store simply impossible tasks.
-It's why most retailers and CPGs (Consumer Packaged Goods) focus on averages of averages, or assortment planning at the cluster level.
+It's why most retailers and CPGs (Consumer Packaged Goods) focus on averages of averages or assortment planning at the cluster level.

-Next Generations (NextGen) merchandising solutions however aim to make category management more effective by using the wealth of datasets that are available today with sophisticated machine learning algorithms to drive merchandising decisions to a level of precision not possible with current offerings.
+However, next Generations (NextGen) merchandising solutions aim to make category management more effective by using the wealth of datasets available today with sophisticated machine learning algorithms to drive merchandising decisions to a precision not possible with current offerings.
 They essentially combine the tasks of assortment analysis, category assessment, assortment optimization, and planogram development into one so category managers can focus on what humans are good at; being more strategic, rapid, and transparent in their assortment decisions with retailers.

 These NextGen solutions are essentially augmenting assortment strategies and market actions with transparency.
-We are moving from an era of merchandising solutions that were good at “planning” and “automation” to one now focused on “augmentation” of human decision-making.
+We are moving from an era of merchandising solutions that were good at “planning” and “automation” to one now focused on the “augmentation” of human decision-making.
 Providing a new level of competitive advantage.
-This is where we, as an industry, are heading, and where HIVERY and HIVERY Curate are focused on.
-We are creating this new "solution space" for the next generation of category management professionals; essentially the ability to maximize assortment profitability at the push of a button
+This is where we, as an industry, are heading and where HIVERY and HIVERY Curate are focused.
+We are creating this new "solution space" for the next generation of category management professionals; essentially, the ability to maximize assortment profitability at the push of a button.

 Embracing these NextGen merchandising solutions can help retailers and CPGs companies move from fixed seasonal merchandising plans to more fluid planning that responds to consumer interests and needs.
 Not all consumer trends are predictable, and modern merchandising augmentation systems empower retailers to respond to short-term surges or drops in demand for certain products.
 With these tools, retailers are more in charge of category management than ever before.